Campus deadline: December 2020

 Campus Nomination Process

-- ONIF will host an online Applicant Workshop on December 18 at 6:30 p.m.
+- ONIF will host an online applicant workshop (TBD).
 While this event is optional, applicants are encouraged to attend.

 - ONIF will either approve or decline your pre-application.
 Students who are declined will receive a detailed explanation and are welcome to schedule an appointment with ONIF to discuss.